NIO Inc ADR (NIO) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price predicted for NIO Inc ADR (NIO) by analysts is $91.39, which is $5.31 above the current market price.
-The public float for NIO is 1.52B, and at present, short sellers hold a 9.25% of that float.
-On November 13, 2023, the average trading volume of NIO was 45.25M shares.
+The average price point forecasted by analysts for NIO Inc ADR (NIO) is $89.72, which is $5.12 above the current market price.
+The public float for NIO is 1.52B, and currently, short sellers hold a 9.25% ratio of that float.
+The average trading volume of NIO on November 16, 2023 was 44.08M shares.

 NIO’s Market Performance